Invasive Animal

 How to Identify

-Eastern grey squirrels have dark to pale grey backs that may be brushed with cinnamon on hips, feet, and head.
-Ears are buff to grey to white, and its tail is white to pale grey.
+Eastern grey squirrels have dark to pale grey backs that may be brushed with cinnamon colouring on hips, feet, and head.
+Ears are buff to grey to white, and tails are white to pale grey.
+Adult squirrels can be 30 cm long.

 REPORT TO PROTECT BC’S BIODIVERSITY